AaronBratcher/AgileDB/README.md

 - Works with DBObject elements
 - Instantiate the class with a reference to the database and the keys
 - Only keys are stored to minimize memory usage
-- Objects are loaded asynchronously on demand with the `object(at:)` method
+- Objects are loaded asynchronously on demand, either with the `object(at:)` method or by iterating the results as an `AsyncSequence` with `for await`
 - The database publisher returns an instance of this class

 ### Usage ###